 About 50 million American adults are dealing with pain every single day.

 Taking over-the-counter medications can sometimes cause adverse effects.
 In many cases, these medications can become addictive, or you could develop a tolerance.

 Instead of using over-the-counter medications, consider these ten natural methods to reduce back pain.

-With these tips, you can ease the pain without adverse side effects.
+With these tips, you can manage the pain in your back without adverse side effects.
 Discover natural pain relief with these ten tips today!